 Click the links below to skip to any of the following sections:

 Float the Boise River

-In the last 10 years, Boise went from virtually no local breweries to more than 10.
-But more than that, it has become the culture of the city.
+In the last 10 years, Boise went from having virtually no local breweries to more than 10.
+Since then, breweries in Boise have quickly become the culture of the city.

-If you are visiting the city, you should make a day of sampling different beers from the many breweries in town – including on the Boise Ale Trail, where you can collect stamps at each place.
+If you are visiting the city, you should make a day of sampling different beers from the many breweries in town -- including on the Boise Ale Trail, where you can collect stamps at each place.
 There are plenty of breweries in downtown Boise, so you will not need to get an Uber to go anywhere.

-Okay, so Bogus Basin is not exactly in downtown Boise, but it is just 16 miles up the mountain from downtown Boise, Bogus Basin offers a chance to visit for skiing – without any need to stay at the resort.
+Okay, so Bogus Basin is not exactly in downtown Boise, but it is just 16 miles up the mountain from downtown.
+Bogus Basin offers a chance to visit for skiing -- without any need to stay at the resort.

-Located just out of downtown, Table Rock offers a fun day of hiking – or you can always drive as well.
-It offers a great view of the entire city, and is a site to see, whether you visit in the daytime or nighttime.
+Located just north of downtown, Table Rock offers a fun day of hiking -- or you can always drive up as well.
+It offers a great view of the entire city, and is a sight to see, whether you visit in the daytime or night time.

 Boise State’s Blue Field

 Whether or not you are a football fan, the Boise State University field is worth checking out — just to say you have done it.
 Because next time the Boise State Broncos are on TV — wherever you are — you can guarantee the field will be a topic of discussion.
 Boise State is located in downtown Boise, making it a great place to visit even if you don’t want to leave downtown.